-During the case taking of a patient as per the homeopathic protocol, all his/her IBS related symptoms are noted in detail by considering their severity, frequency, nature, modalities, and other associated symptoms.
+During the case taking of a patient as per the homeopathic protocol, all his/her IBS-related symptoms are noted in detail by considering their severity, frequency, nature, modalities, and other associated symptoms.
 For instance, the severity, frequency of diarrhea, whether the patient experiences constipation anytime, when is diarrhea aggravated or better, whether any other associated symptoms like nausea, vomiting, heartburn, etc. are present or not, etc. are considered.

-Along with these disease-specific symptoms, the general symptoms of the patient, such as the food habits, sleeping habits, preference to the cold and hot climate, natural secretions like urination, stools, perspiration, etc. are also taken into consideration while prescribing the medicines.
+Along with these disease-specific symptoms, the general symptoms of the patient, such as the food habits, sleeping habits, preference for the cold and hot climate, natural secretions like urination, stools, perspiration, etc. are also taken into consideration while prescribing the medicines.
 The family medical history and the past medical history of the patient is also given importance, as it helps us to know about the genetic dispositions and miasm of the patient.

 There are about 3000 homeopathic medicines available for treating a variety of health conditions.
 However, more than 20 medicines are commonly used in the treatment of IBS.
 We would like to list a few homeopathic medicines useful in the treatment of IBS.